Additional Resources

 I am concerned that the information I provide the Ethics Line will ultimately reveal my identity.
 How can you assure me that will not happen?

-The Ethics Line system is designed to protect your anonymity.
+The Ethics Line system is designed to protect your identity.
 However, if you wish to remain anonymous, you - as a reporting party - need to ensure that the body of the report does not reveal your identity by accident.
 For example, “From my cube next to Jane Smith…” or “In my 33 years…”.
-If you fear that the substance of your report may make your identity easy to guess, rest assured that TD SYNNEX protects its colleagues from any form of retaliation after making a good faith report.

 Is the telephone toll-free hot line confidential and anonymous too?